Critical period: Vision

 In a similar experiment, Antonini and Stryker (1993) examined the anatomical changes that can be observed after monocular deprivation.
 They compared geniculocortical axonal arbors in monocularly deprived animals in the long term (4 weeks) to short term (6–7 days) during the critical period established by Hubel and Wiesel (1993).
 They found that in the long term, monocular deprivation causes reduced branching at the end of neurons, while the amount of afferents allocated to the nondeprived eye increased.
 Even in the short term, Antonini and Stryker (1993) found that geniculocortical neurons were similarly affected.
 This supports the aforementioned concept of a critical period for proper neural development for vision in the cortex.

 Studies of people whose sight has been restored after a long blindness (whether from birth or a later point in life) reveal that they cannot necessarily recognize objects and faces (as opposed to color, motion, and simple geometric shapes).
 Some hypothesize that being blind during childhood prevents some part of the visual system necessary for these higher-level tasks from developing properly.
 The general belief that a critical period lasts until age 5 or 6 was challenged by a 2007 study that found that older patients could improve these abilities with years of exposure.
+The critical period of sensitivity cannot be predicted from the period of development.
+Recent work relating to visual deprivation and recovery suggests that some recovery can occur outside critical periods of sensitivity and periods of development.

 Expression of the protein Lynx1 has been associated with the normal end of the critical period for synaptic plasticity in the visual system.